Student Health Insurance

-All degree-seeking and visiting undergraduate and law students are required to have health insurance that is comparable to the student health insurance plan offered by the College.
-Students enrolled in the Academic English Studies program are also held to this insurance requirement.
-Effective fall 2017, this requirement also applies to students participating in Lewis & Clark Overseas and Off-Campus Programs, both international and domestic.
+All degree-seeking and visiting undergraduate and law students actively enrolled are required to have health insurance that is comparable to the student health insurance plan offered by the College.* Students enrolled in the Academic English Studies program are also held to this insurance requirement.
+This requirement also applies to students participating in Lewis & Clark Overseas and Off-Campus Programs, both international and domestic.

 Note: The above information applies to fall and spring semester only.
 Students attending summer session are NOT required to have health insurance, although it is strongly encouraged.
 For students enrolling in student health insurance, summer coverage is automatically included with spring coverage.

 Information about benefits and costs for the 2023-2024 Student Health Insurance Plan

 Please note that students who are graduating cannot extend their insurance beyond the end of the policy period.
 (For example, students who graduate in May cannot extend their coverage past August 14.)

 What LC Families with Kaiser HMO Need to Know

 Looking for a specific provider in the PacificSource network?

 PacificSource has a robust provider panel, both in Portland and nationally.
 To find out if a provider is in-network with PacificSource’s Navigator network, visit https://www.pacificsource.com/studenthealth/ and select ‘Find a Doctor’.
 This link will allow you to search a variety of providers and facilities, not just “doctors.”